AnonymousUser384/G-TransEval/Datasets/README.md

 ### RQ1

 A fine-grained manual evaluation was conducted on 100 samples with unit tests from TransCoder-test dataset.
 The generated results of models are placed in [`experiments/rq1`](experiments/rq1) folder.
 The results show that the models are most likely to make mistakes on API, followed by Syntactic Structure.
-Supervised approaches are more likely to make mistaks on Symbol.
+Supervised approaches are more likely to make mistakes on Symbol.

 | Task:<br>Java→C++            | CodeBERT | CodeT5 | TransCoder | TransCoder-ST |
 |---------------------|----------|--------|------------|---------------|